IonitaCatalin/MachineLearning-k_means/README.md

-# MachineLearning-k_means
+k_means

-## Simple k-means algorithm implemented exclusively as an assignement for my Machine Learning course.
+## SImple implementation of the k_means clustering algorithm as an assigment for my Maching Learning College Course